CSharpM7/lib_paramconfig/README.md

 [[param_int]]
-param = "villager_cant_pocket" #(Prevents Villager, Isabelle, and Kirby from pocketing a weapon kind (denoted by `subparam`) if the weapon's owner is of `kind` and using a costume in `slot`) subparam = "koopajr_cannonball" #(Kind of weapon to prevent being pocketed. if you set this to 0, then every weaponkind under the fighter/slot will be included) value = 0 kinds = ["mario"] #(~OPTIONAL~) slots = [-1] #(~OPTIONAL~)
+param = "villager_cant_pocket" #(Prevents Villager, Isabelle, and Kirby from pocketing a weapon kind (denoted by `subparam`) if the weapon's owner is of `kind` and using a costume in `slot`) subparam = "koopajr_cannonball" #(Kind of weapon to prevent being pocketed. if you set this to "" (or 0 in the api, see below), then every weaponkind under the fighter/slot will be included) value = 0 kinds = ["mario"] #(~OPTIONAL~) slots = [-1] #(~OPTIONAL~)